Somersville Towne Center: History

-Somersville Towne Center opened in 1966 as County East Mall, an open-air shopping center with Sears, Mervyns, and W. T. Grant as the original anchor tenants.
-The Hahn Company built the center and sold it to Hexalon Real Estate in 1978.
+Somersville Towne Center opened in April 1966 as County East Shopping Center, an 209000 sqft open-air shopping center developed by The Hahn Company, and was the largest in East Contra Costa County, with W. T. Grant as the original anchor tenant.

+In 1973, Sears relocated its store from F Street in downtown Antioch that it operated since 1952, to a new, 72000 sqft building at 2600 Somersville Road at the newly expanded County East Shopping Center.
+Mervyn's also opened its 12th location at the center on July 8, 1973.
 In late 1976, JCPenney replaced Grant's as the center's third anchor.

-A major overhaul in the late-1980s transformed the center into an enclosed shopping mall with Gottschalks added as a fourth anchor tenant.
-JCPenney closed on January 25, 1997, and was occupied for several years by a furniture retailer until the 97000 sqft building was gutted in 2003 and replaced by the larger two-story Macy's anchor in 2004.
-The Macy's store opened on July 30, 2004.
+The Hahn Company sold the center to Hexalon Real Estate in 1978.
+The Macerich Company purchased the center from Hexalon Real Estate in 1986.
+A major overhaul in the late 1980s transformed the center into an enclosed shopping mall with Gottschalks added as a fourth anchor tenant, and the newly renamed County East Mall was reopened in November 1989.

+In November 1996, JCPenney announced that it would close the County East Mall store on January 25, 1997, and was occupied for several years by a furniture retailer until the 97000 sqft building was gutted in mid-2003.

+On July 30, 2004, Macy's opened a 107142 sqft, two-story anchor on the site of the former JCPenney store.
 Further expansion brought in a Michael's which later became a Marshalls as a fifth anchor in March 2008.
 Before the Macy's store opened in 2004, The mall has been changed to its current name in late 2003.